learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Navigation.md

 ```

 ### Step 2: Creating a native stack navigator
 `createNativeStackNavigator` is a function containing 2 components: `Screen` and  `Navigator`.
-All the pages that need to be navigate should be define as `Screen`, and all the `Screen` should be children of `Navigator` to define the configuration for routes.
-Each `Screen` object takes a name prop which refers to the name of the route and component prop which specifies the component to render for the route
+All the pages that need to be navigated should be defined as `Screen`, and all the `Screen` should be children of `Navigator` to define the configuration for routes.
+Each `Screen` object takes a name prop which refers to the name of the route and a component prop which specifies the component to render for the route

 For example in `App.js`:
 ```